-In December 2020 we updated our Privacy Notice.
-Some of the key changes included the following:
+In December 2021 we updated our Privacy Notice with the following information:

 - Moved and updated information related to Fraud Prevention Agencies into an Appendix